 “…and through Him to reconcile to Himself all things, whether things on earth or things in Heaven, by making peace through His blood shed on the cross.”
 Colossians 1:20

-From the beating with the whips, to the crown of thorns, from the holes nailed in his hands and feet suspending Him on the cross, to the final pierce in His side, the weight of the sins, sadness and sufferings of the world were laid upon Him, one man, our Savior, Jesus…and then entered grace.
+From the beating with the whips, to the crown of thorns, from the holes nailed in his hands and feet suspending Him on the cross, to the final pierce in His side, the weight of the sins, sadness and sufferings of the world were laid upon Him, one man, our Savior, Jesus.
 With each drop of blood that fell at the foot of the cross, each drop that rolled off of His brow, we are forgiven.
 We are given grace.
 Grace undeserved but given anyway.
 We will continue to struggle with sin and sufferings until we meet our Savior face to face but no more is there a need for blood to be shed, just blood to be remembered and received.
 Oh THANK YOU JESUS!

 Love runs red.
 On that dark day years ago and until He returns, His love runs red for each one of us.
 Tomorrow we honor Him and remember His sacrifice by wearing red, won’t you join us!?